← All essays

 For AI agents, there's an agent profile with capability restrictions — scoped permissions so an automated system can sign artifacts but can't rotate keys or add org members.

-What this looks like on a live registry
+What this looks like on a registry

 Try it

-brew install auths-base/tap/auths
+brew install auths-dev/auths-cli/auths

 auths init